MaxHellqvist/discordjs-announce-arrival/README.md

       2. Click "reveal config vars"
       3. Add DISCORD_TOKEN from `.env`
       4. Add DEPLOY_ENVIRONMENT with the value `"production"`
+      5. Add FIREBASE_CONFIG (see step 2.5)
+      6. Add DATABASE_VERSION (example `"v1"`)
+      7. Add DATABASE_URL (see step 2.4)
    8. Setup worker dyno
       1. Go to the Resources tab
       2. Enable "worker" dyno
       3. Disable "web" dyno
-3. Commit your code and any changes to github
+4. Commit your code and any changes to github
-4. Your bot is now live
+5. Your bot is now live

 Note: It is recommended to have 2 different Discord Applications, one for Production and one for Development.
-That way you can develope your bot further without needing to take down the production bot while you develop.
+That way you can develop your bot further without needing to take down the production bot while you develop.

 ## Env